Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Analysis

-Third, MIAE combined with the RF classifier is compared to conventional classifiers using the original data, i.e., LR, SVM, DT, and RF.
-The results are illustrated in Table \ref{tab:experimental_results_03}.
-The $\emph{Fscore}$ obtained by MIAE combined with RF is still greater than those of four conventional classifiers.
-For example, the MIAE combined with RF achieves $ 0.728 $ in terms of the $\emph{Fscore}$ on the UNSW dataset, while LR, SVM, DT, and RF achieve $ 0.614 $, $ 0.606 $, $ 0.720 $, and $ 0.727 $, respectively.
-These results show the effectiveness of MIAE in using the dimensionality reduction technique compared to the conventional classifiers using the original data.
+MIAE combined with the RF classifier is compared to conventional classifiers using the original data: LR, SVM, DT, and RF.
+The results are shown in Table \ref{tab:experimental_results_03}.
+The $\emph{Fscore}$ for MIAE with RF is greater than that of the four conventional classifiers.
+Specifically, MIAE with RF achieves $0.728$ on the UNSW dataset, while LR, SVM, DT, and RF achieve $0.614$, $0.606$, $0.720$, and $0.727$, respectively.
+These results demonstrate the effectiveness of MIAE in dimensionality reduction compared to conventional classifiers.

-Fourth, to evaluate the performance of data selected from the most important features of the representation vector $\textbf{z}^{(i)}$, we compare MIAEFS with MIAE, AEFS, and FAE-FS, as observed in Table \ref{tab:experimental_results_08}.
-Overall, the values of $Accuracy$, $Fscore$, $\emph{FAR}$, and $\emph{MDR}$ obtained by MIAEFS are largest.
-For instance, MIAEFS achieves 0.990 in terms of $Accuracy$ compared to 0.988, 0.986, and 0.988 of MIAE, FAE-FS, and AEFS, respectively.
-Interestingly, the performance of MIAE and AEFS is nearly the same.
-This is because MIAE can take advantage of the diversity of features from multiple inputs, whilst AEFS can find the most important features from the original feature space.
-These results may also explain the superior performance of MIAEFS over the three remaining methods due to the ability to combine two aspects, the diversifying features from multiple inputs like MIAE and discarding the redundant features like AEFS.
+To evaluate the performance of the most important features from the representation vector $\textbf{z}^{(i)}$, we compare MIAF with MIAE, AEFS, and FAE-FS, as shown in Table \ref{tab:experimental_results_08}.
+MIAF achieves the highest values for $Accuracy$, $Fscore$, $\emph{FAR}$, and $\emph{MDR}$.
+For example, MIAF reaches an $Accuracy$ of $0.989$, compared to $0.988$ for MIAE, $0.986$ for AEFS, and $0.988$ for FAE-FS.
+Notably, MIAE and AEFS perform similarly because MIAE leverages feature diversity from multiple inputs, while AEFS identifies the most important features from the original feature space.
+This explains MIAF's superior performance, as it combines the strengths of both methods by diversifying features from multiple inputs like MIAE and discarding redundant features like AEFS.